 - a negative family history for strokes, early cognitive impairment, or psychiatric disorders in first- and second-degree relatives

-- documented arterial hypertension: systolic values higher than 160 mm Hg, diastolic values higher than 95 mm Hg, or both, measured at several occasions 5
+- documented arterial hypertension: systolic values higher than 160 mm Hg, diastolic values higher than 95 mm Hg, or both, measured on several occasions 5

 Pathologically, relatively symmetrical and diffuse bilateral deep periventricular white matter lesions are associated with severe arteriosclerosis of the small penetrating arteries which are thickened, lipohyalinised, stenotic, or even occluded.
 In most patients, multiple lacunar infarcts are also present in the basal ganglia, thalami, and pons 3.

-Diffuse, incompletely symmetrical hypodensities are present in deep white matter, especially they are prominent in the frontal lobes and the centrum semiovale 3.
+Diffuse, incompletely symmetrical hypodensities are present in deep white matter, especially prominent in the frontal lobes and centrum semiovale 3.

-The areas are irregular, commonly grouped around the frontal and occipital horns, and in the centrum semi ovale.
+The white matter lesions are usually small, commonly grouped around the frontal and occipital horns and in the centrum semiovale.

 History and etymology

 It was first described in 1894 by Otto Ludwig Binswanger (1852-1929), a Swiss psychiatrist and neurologist 4.